Anti-Corruption in Latin America

 The impact of increased international cooperation in anti-corruption enforcement in Latin America

 The increased international alignment created by the OECD Anti-Bribery Convention and other multilateral agreements has complicated the enforcement environment for multinational companies doing business in the region.
-Ten or 20 years ago, a practitioner could predict fairly confidently that a domestic corruption scandal in Latin America would be addressed by local authorities and that foreign bribery offences in the region would be investigated and prosecuted by the United States under the FCPA.
-Over the last five to 10 years, however, the lines between domestic and foreign bribery investigations have blurred as enforcement authorities in several countries are now cooperating with their counterparts within and outside of the region.
-As a result, there has been an uptick in enforcement against companies and individuals both in the United States and throughout the region.
+Ten or 20 years ago, a practitioner could confidently predict that a domestic corruption scandal in Latin America would be addressed by local authorities and that foreign bribery offences in the region would be investigated and prosecuted by the United States under the FCPA.
+Over the past five to 10 years, however, the lines between domestic and foreign bribery investigations have blurred as enforcement authorities in several countries are now cooperating with their counterparts within and outside of the region.
+As a result, there has been an uptick in enforcement against companies and individuals both in the United States and throughout Latin America.

 |Company||US resolution date||Total resolution*||US portion*||Other countries|

-** The total resolution amount was ultimately reduced to $2,600 million based on the company’s inability to pay the full resolution amount.
+** The total resolution amount was ultimately reduced to US$2,600 million based on the company’s inability to pay the full resolution amount.

 In addition to coordinating corporate resolutions, enforcement authorities have cooperated in other ways.
 For example, in a large foreign bribery investigation involving Brazilian jet manufacturer Embraer SA, the United States and Brazil reportedly agreed to a division of labour in which the United States charged the company with foreign bribery violations (unlike Brazil at the time, the United States had the ability to bring a foreign bribery enforcement action against the company) while Brazil charged the company’s Brazilian executives for related conduct.

-While international coordination presents companies with difficult choices, an even more difficult situation is presented when countries are not coordinating.
+While international coordination presents companies with difficult choices, an even more difficult situation arises when countries are not coordinating.
 A lack of coordination can result in an inability to attain finality as the threat of additional actions by other government entities continues to loom over the company.
-Such lack of coordination can prolong a crisis for years and inhibit a company from moving past the scandal both in terms of reputation and financial impact.
+This lack of coordination can prolong a crisis for years and inhibit a company from moving past the scandal in terms of both reputation and financial impact.

 The challenge of competing internal enforcement authorities